 3. Breed

-You cannot control your dog's genetics, and unfortunately, a large number of dogs develop kidney disease simply because they have a predisposition to this condition.
-In fact, congenital kidney disease is one of the most common causes of kidney failure in dogs and is seen more frequently in certain breeds, including Samoyed, Bernese mountain dog, Bull Terrier, Cairn Terrier, English Cocker Spaniel, and German Shepherd.
+In fact, congenital kidney disease is one of the most common causes of kidney failure in dogs and is seen more frequently in certain breeds, including Samoyed, Bernese mountain dogs, Bull Terrier, Cairn Terriers, English Cocker Spaniels, and German Shepherds.

 A 2015 retrospective study of over 600,000 dogs in Sweden has also shown which breeds are most affected by some types of kidney problems, including mortality rates (Pelander et al. 2015).